-Looking to free up the cash locked up in your home?
+Looking to free up the equity locked up in your home?
 Equity release can free up cash tied up in your home for holidays, gifting to the kids, home improvements, a new car and more.
-It can also be a good way to solve financial issues like paying off other debts, freeing up cash for a divorce settlement or to help your kids get on the property ladder.
+Releasing equity from your home can also be a good way to solve financial issues like paying off other debts, freeing up cash for a divorce settlement or to help your kids get on the property ladder.

 Equity Release is only open to people over 55 in Ireland, in this article we will give you the lowdown on whether Equity Release is right for you and what options are available.
 If you are under 55 your can still free up cash from your home with a mortgage top up.

 If you’re are over 60 you can get a lifetime loan which is a tax free loan which you pay off plus interest when you move out and sell.